tangentsoft/e8/doc/manual.md

 independently.
 Each line is first rendered to a one-line buffer in field 1, whose size is the width of the screen (`SCRWD`).
-Rendering converts tabs to spaces, adds the `^` prefix to control characters, and enforces the `SCRWD` limit on visible text.
+Rendering converts tabs to spaces, adds the `^` prefix to control characters, and enforces the `SCRWD-1` limit on visible text.
+The rendered characters are terminated with one of two codes, both negative, indicating that the line does or does not extend beyond the limit.
+Rendering is the most time-consuming part of screen update, so the inner loop is carefully crafted for speed.

 Each rendered line is then compared to the appropriate line of the screen copy.
 If a mismatch is found at some position, the screen cursor